pommee/goaway/README.md

 Instructions for installation, configuration and more can be found on the homepage: https://pommee.github.io/goaway

+> [!WARNING]
+> GoAway is still in version 0.x.x and is subject to major changes from version to version.
+> Feedback is appreciated as bugs are to be expected.

 ## Features

 - DNS-level domain blocking
 - Web-based admin dashboard
-- Cross-platform support
-- Docker support
+- Cross-platform & Docker support
 - Customizable blocking rules
 - Real-time statistics
 - Low resource footprint